Is it Illegal to be Publicly Intoxicated in Florida?

 Fight Your Disorderly Intoxication Charges

 If you have been arrested on suspicion of disorderly intoxication, we strongly recommend that you fight the charges against you.
 You do not want a conviction on your criminal record, and there are numerous possible defenses to disorderly intoxication.
-To learn more about fighting disorderly intoxication charges in Jacksonville, FL, contact The Law Office of Timothy Armstrong, P.A. today.
+To learn more about fighting disorderly intoxication charges in Jacksonville, FL, contact The Armstrong Law Group, P.A. today.